 Country, doo-wop, swing, Hawaiian and rare originals from three powerful-voiced females and two guys.
 Welcome to the Teflons!
 The band members hail from theatre productions, jug bands, jazz combos, and operettas for a knock-your-socks-off composite sound that’s been heard onstage at Chicago’s Millenium Park and at festivals and clubs across the Midwest.

 Stir it up with Barbara Silverman's striking vocals and sock rhythm guitar, Gail Tyler's clear voice and vintage ukulele and Eugenia Elliott's rich resonance and delicious honky tonk yodel.
-Add the haunting fiddle of Rick Veras (who appeared with Patsy Montana and Rocky Stone) and the incredibly tasteful dobro of Steve Doyle, iconic member of the Hoyle Brothers who has played all over these United States plus in the UK, Europe, Canada, and Brazil.
+Add the haunting fiddle of Rick Veras (who appeared with Patsy Montana and Rocky Stone) and the incredible talent of Stevie Doyle on dobro and mandolin, iconic member of the Hoyle Brothers who has played all over these United States plus in the UK, Europe, Canada, and Brazil.
 With washboard wizardry, rich solos and stunning harmonies, The Teflons shine.

-The Teflons’ newest release “Wrap Your Troubles
+The Teflons’ newest release “Wrap Your Troubles”